cairo-book/cairo-book/cairo-documentation-style-guide.md

 ## Using _Italics_

-- Introduce new terms
+- Introduce new terms:

   > Enums, short for "enumerations," are a way to define a custom data type that consists of a fixed set of named values, called _variants_.

-- Emphasize important concepts or words
+- Emphasize important concepts or words:

   > we create an _instance_ of that struct by specifying concrete values for each of the fields